Recursive CTEs Explained

 A BOM lists all the parts for each bike.
 Bikes are made up of many larger parts, called sub-assemblies, which in turn are made up of other sub-assemblies or components.

 This creates a hierarchy of sorts with the product at the top.
 You can think of this as a parent-child relationship.
-The parent is the sub-assembly, and the parts making up the sub-assembly the children.
+The parent is the sub-assembly, and the parts making up the sub-assembly of the children.

 Here are the table relationships for the AdventureWorks2012 BillOfMaterials: